Bill Brass: Honours

 1978: The Population Association of America gave him the C. Mindel Sheps Award for contributions to mathematical and applied demography.

 1979: Elected a Fellow of the British Academy.
 Served on its Council in 1985-88.

-1981: Named a CBE of the Order of the British Empire.
+1981 Birthday Honours: Appointed a Commander of the Order of the British Empire (CBE).

 1984: Brass was a member of the Committee on Population and Demography of the US National Academy of Sciences.
 In 1984, he was elected a foreign associate of the U.S. Academy.
 This is the highest honour for which a foreigner is eligible.

 1985: Elected to four-year term as president of the International Union for the Scientific Study of Population.

 After Brass's death, a memorial volume of essays in medical demography titled Brass Tacks was published.

 Personal life and death

 Brass married Betty Topp in 1948; they had two daughters.
 He was incapacitated by a stroke in January 1997 until his death at Chalfont St Peter, Buckinghamshire, in November 1999.